Facebook taps Genentech veteran for board

 Facebook Chief Operating Officer Sheryl Sandberg joined Facebook's board in June 2012, a month after the company's rocky initial public offering.

-The world's No. 1 online social network became the only U.S. company to debut with a market value of more than $100 billion.
+The world's No. 1 online social network became the only U.S. company to debut with a market value of more than $100 billion (66.58 billion pounds).
 But its shares plunged more than 50 percent in the months after the IPO on concerns about its long-term money making prospects.

 Facebook shares have rebounded roughly 56 percent from their 52-week low, finishing Wednesday's regular trading session at $27.45.